Khao Sok National Park Dos and Don'ts

-Getting to Khao Sok National Park from Phuket
+3 Things Not to Do in Khao Sok National Park

-Every hotel and person in town, and even signs in the park, will tell you it’s mandatory to hire a guide.
-It’s not.
-They just say that to encourage tourists to hire guides.
-And, in further support of the tour guide mafia, the rangers at the visitors centre are unhelpful and unfriendly and the maps they provide are just as bad.
-Don't be deterred, though.
+They just say so to support guides and take a cut for themselves.
+And, in further support of the tour guide mafia, the rangers at the visitors center are unhelpful, unfriendly, and give you borderline useless maps meant to confuse you.
+Don't be deterred.
 If you prefer to explore on your own and don't mind getting a bit lost from time to time, you'll have no problem hiking Khao Sok without a guide.

 After paying the 300 baht park entrance fee (avoid paying guides if you wish, but don't try avoiding to pay this), we decided on the shorter but more challenging hike to Sip Et Chan Waterfall.
 It seemed like an easy, adventurous day hike.

 Chris had read that leeches were abundant during the wet season.
 Since it was technically the dry season we didn't think it would be a problem.
 It's only a couple leeches anyways, right?